Junit 3 vs Junit 4 Overview

 1. JDK Required?

-JUnit 4 requires Java 5 or higher, it uses a lot from Java 5 annotations, generics, and static import features. the JUnit 3.x version can work with JDK 1.2+ and any higher versions.
+JUnit 4 requires Java 5 or higher, it uses a lot from Java 5 annotations, generics, and static import features.
+The JUnit 3.x version can work with JDK 1.2+ and any higher versions.

 2. JPackage Structure